tourepedia/www/src/terms-and-conditions.md

 No one else apart from the Company, in writing, can exercise the control to modify or make any amends to this document.
-In case of any dispute the decision taken by Starzone Tourepedia ventures Pvt.
-Ltd. shall hold unless challenged by a higher authority in the country.
+In case of any dispute the decision taken by Tourepedia Holidays Private Limited shall hold unless challenged by a higher authority in the country.

 ### Insurance